sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 ```

 > [!tip]
-> The [[./text-processing-commands#^FOLDREF|fold -s]] command may be useful (possibly in a pipe) to process long uudecoded text messages downloaded from Usenet newsgroups.
+> The [[text-processing-commands#^FOLDREF|fold -s]] command may be useful (possibly in a pipe) to process long uudecoded text messages downloaded from Usenet newsgroups.

 **mimencode**, **mmencode**

 The **mimencode** and **mmencode** commands process multimedia-encoded e-mail attachments.
-Although _mail user agents_ (such as _pine_ or _kmail_) normally handle this automatically, these particular utilities permit manipulating such attachments manually from the command-line or in [[./time-date-commands#^BATCHPROCREF|batch processing mode]] by means of a shell script.
+Although _mail user agents_ (such as _pine_ or _kmail_) normally handle this automatically, these particular utilities permit manipulating such attachments manually from the command-line or in [[time-date-commands#^BATCHPROCREF|batch processing mode]] by means of a shell script.

 **crypt**

 At one time, this was the standard UNIX file encryption utility. [^5] Politically-motivated government regulations prohibiting the export of encryption software resulted in the disappearance of **crypt** from much of the UNIX world, and it is still missing from most Linux distributions.
-Fortunately, programmers have come up with a number of decent alternatives to it, among them the author's very own [cruft](ftp://metalab.unc.edu/pub/Linux/utils/file/cruft-0.2.tar.gz) (see [[../apendix/contributed-scripts#^ENCRYPTEDPW|Example A-4]]).
+Fortunately, programmers have come up with a number of decent alternatives to it, among them the author's very own [cruft](ftp://metalab.unc.edu/pub/Linux/utils/file/cruft-0.2.tar.gz) (see [[contributed-scripts#^ENCRYPTEDPW|Example A-4]]).

 **openssl**